mattfeltonma/azure-labs/simple-landing-zone/README.md

 * Central Log Analytics Workspace configured to collect logs from all Azure resources including Application, System, and Directory Services Event Logs from Azure Virtual Machines
 * Storage Account where all Network Security Groups deliver NSG Flow Logs to
 * Traffic Analytics configured for all Network Security Groups
+* VM Insights and Service Map configured for Virtual Machines
 * Key Vault instance configured for central secrets storage
 * Transit resources, shared services resources, and spoke resources deployed in different resource groups